gomem/gomem/README.md

 Included in gomem is a DataFrame implementation.
-It uses [Apache Arrow (Go)](https://github.com/apache/arrow/tree/master/go) under the hood to store an manipulate data in a columnar format.
+It uses [Apache Arrow (Go)](https://github.com/apache/arrow/tree/master/go) under the hood to store and manipulate data in a columnar format.

 ## Packages